guptav96/guptav96.github.io/index.md

 - Spot Award in 2019 & 2020 by Adobe for outstanding contribution to Adobe Creative Suite deliverables.
 - Best Project Award in Java and Web Technologies Boot Camp 2018 by Adobe.
 - IITR Development Award during Annual [Techno-Hobby Exhibition](https://srishti.iitr.ac.in/), 2016.
-- [KVPY Fellowship](http://www.kvpy.iisc.ernet.in/main/index.htm) from the Government of India for inclination towards scientific research.
+- [KVPY Fellowship] in 2014 (http://www.kvpy.iisc.ernet.in/main/index.htm) from the Government of India for inclination towards scientific research.
 - Title of Amul Vidya Shree for being a top rank holder in board examinations for standard X and XII.